mindspore-lab/mindone/examples/stable_diffusion_xl/README.md

 This folder contains [Stable Diffusion XL (SDXL)](https://arxiv.org/abs/2307.01952) models implemented with [MindSpore](https://www.mindspore.cn/), reference to [Official Implementation](https://github.com/Stability-AI/generative-models) by Stability-AI.

+> Notes: All the features should work on MindSpore 2.2.1x on Ascend 910*.
+The finetune methods (vallina/lora/dreambooth) are adapted to MindSpore 2.3.0/2.3.1 on the [branch v0.2.0](https://github.com/mindspore-lab/mindone/tree/v0.2.0) and will be merged into the master branch later.
+We do not plan on maintaining all the features in the future MindSpore version.
+Instead, [`mindone.diffusers`](https://github.com/mindspore-lab/mindone/tree/master/mindone/diffusers) and [example/diffusers](https://github.com/mindspore-lab/mindone/tree/master/examples/diffusers) are recommended for SDXL training and inference.

 ## Features

 - [x] Infer: Text-to-image generation with SDXL-1.0-Base/SDXL-1.0-PipeLine.